 Science Practice 7: The student is able to connect and relate knowledge across various scales, concepts, and representations in and across domains.

-Required Text:
+Required Text: this is available on Canvas

 Tro, Nivaldo J., Chemistry, A Molecular Approach, 3rd ed., Upper Saddle River, NJ: Pearson Education, Inc., 2012.